Europe, equities bear brunt of Nomura's $1 billion cost cuts

 NEW YORK Oil prices fell about 1 percent on Friday as worries about rising U.S. supplies outweighed OPEC pledges to boost compliance with output curbs.

-TOKYO Nomura Holdings Inc, Japan's biggest brokerage, will make cuts in its equities and investment banking businesses as it looks to chop $1 billion (628 million pounds) in costs, with its loss-making European operations taking the biggest hit.
+TOKYO Nomura Holdings Inc (8604.T), Japan's biggest brokerage, said it will make cuts in its equities and investment banking businesses as it looks to chop $1 billion in costs, mainly from its ailing overseas operations, cooling its global ambitions.

-Unveiling details of a restructuring it outlined last week, Nomura said the combined European, Middle East and Africa region would account for 45 percent of the cost savings target, with the Americas accounting for 21 percent, Asia ex-Japan 18 percent and Japan 16 percent.
+Unveiling details of a $1 billion restructuring it outlined last week, Nomura said the combined European, Middle East and Africa region would account for 45 percent of the total cost savings target, with the Americas accounting for 21 percent, Asia ex-Japan 18 percent and Japan 16 percent.

-"To win in this business we have to cut costs now as the first step," Yoshikawa told a briefing to investors and analysts on Thursday in Tokyo, acknowledging the cuts would slice into revenues.
-"We are not pulling our flag from global markets."
+The previous pruning, launched last year, also sought to cut $1 billion in costs from the wholesale division, which handles equities, fixed-income and investment banking, and eliminated about 1,000 jobs across the group.

-The previous pruning, launched last year and completed in June, also sought to cut $1 billion in costs from the wholesale division, which handles equities, fixed-income and investment banking, and eliminated about 1,000 jobs across the group.
+Nomura, announcing the cuts at a briefing in Tokyo on Thursday, said it would streamline its investment banking operations to focus on advising clients on deals in certain sectors such as retail and financial institutions, and migrate most of its equities execution outside of Japan to its Instinet electronic brokerage unit.

-Nomura did not say how many jobs would go in the latest round of cuts.
+It did not say how many jobs will be cut in the latest plan.

-It said it would streamline its investment banking operations to focus on advising clients on deals in sectors such as retail and financial institutions - leading to cuts in others - and migrate most of its equities execution outside Japan to its Instinet electronic brokerage unit.
+"It's critical that we boost profitability without relying on a cyclical recovery in the markets," said Chief Operating Officer Atsushi Yoshikawa.
+"We are not dropping our global ambitions."

-Nagai replaced Kenichi Watanabe last month in the wake of an insider trading scandal that rattled the 86-year old firm.
+Nagai replaced Kenichi Watanabe last month as part of a management reshuffle triggered by an insider trading scandal.
 Nagai had promised to launch a new strategy after a one-month review and to rebuild the bank from the "ground up".

 Nomura is far from alone in paring costs.
 Across the industry, banks are cutting staff and scaling down businesses to cope with a shaky global economy, dwindling stock market volumes and tighter regulations that have crimped profitability.